GabyUnalaq/Chat-system-Cpp-Python/ReadMe.md

 # Chat system using C++ and Python

-This project is a simple chat system build for Windows that has it's server written in C++ and Client in Python.
-It allows for multiple clients to be connected at once and individual messages between them.
+This project is a simple chat system build for Windows that has it's server written in C++ and it's Client in Python.
+It allows for multiple clients to be connected at the same time and it also allows them to message each other privately.

 ## Getting started
 ### Clone the repository